Brummer98/Portfolio_BramvHout/FitOne/Software_design.md

 * Users could be able to send a message to one of their 'friends' on the platform ( Could )
 * Users could be able to schedule a training moment in their agenda and add friends to join them ( Could )

+#### Non-functional requirements
+* The process of loging in should not take any longer than 3 seconds after the button 'Login' has been pressed. ( Should )
+* When a button is being pressed, the function that belongs to that button click event should not take any longer than 2 seconds ( Should )

 ## Wireframes

 ## Architecture